-Benzocaine teething gels are a mixed blessing.
+Benzocaine teething gels are a bad idea.
 They do reduce pain, but they can also leave a baby’s mouth feeling as if she has just been to the dentist.
 Some babies object to the swollen, numb sensation as much as they do to the pain.
 Either way, the effect of these gels is very short-lived.
-And they do carry a small risk of allergic reactions and decreased gag reflexes.
+And they do carry a small but real risk of allergic reactions and decreased gag reflexes.

 As your daughter’s teeth come in one by one (or two by two), the brief discomfort the family experiences now is preparing your daughter for a lot of truly delicious family meals ahead of her.
 All too soon she’ll be saying, “Please pass the corn on the cob.”

 2 Diseases of Infancy and Childhood.
 1869 Henry Lea, publisher